-As a distributed MPP database, ClustrixDB is able to leverage multiple nodes and cores to process queries faster than single-node databases.
+As a distributed MPP database, Xpand is able to leverage multiple nodes and cores to process queries faster than single-node databases.
 Two tunable processes are available that facilitate this.

 Fanout is the process by which fragments of a query are run simultaneously on multiple CPUs per node.
 This allows for expanded parallelism and much shorter execution times for ALTER TABLE and large OLAP queries.